juliakononov/fp2023/DAhmetov/README.md

-### An implementaion of Lambda mini-language
+### An implementaion of miniML

 This is a homework for functional programming course.

 License: LGPL for implementation code + WTFPL for test examles in miniLanguage

-Author: Vasy Pupkin, vasya@pupkin.com
+Author: Ahmetov Temerlan temerlan.axmetov.75@mail.ru

 Features done (append only):